Babarpur: Transport

-There is very good connectivity of roads as well as of metro rail.
+There is good connectivity of roads as well as of metro rail.
 100 feet road connecting Babarpur to Ghaziabad, while Asha Ram Tyagi Marg/Jafrabad Main Road connects Babarpur to G T Road on the south & to Wazirabad Road on the north.
 Babarpur has its own bus terminal, known as Babarpur Bus Terminal.
-There is an excellent facility of buses, auto-rickshaws, tempos, electric rickshaws & cycle rickshaws.
+There is a quality facility of buses, auto-rickshaws, tempos, electric rickshaws & cycle rickshaws.
 Now Babarpur has its own metro, Maujpur - Babarpur metro station on the Pink line, situated near Shamshan Ghat.
-In addition to that, Shahdara metro station & Seelampur metro station are also within 1.5 kilometers from Babarpur Bus Terminal.
+In additionn, Shahdara metro station & Seelampur metro station are also within 1.5 kilometers from Babarpur Bus Terminal.

 Economics

-Babarpur is famous for naturopathy, Su-Jok, Acupressure, Yoga Clinic, and automobile shops which includes Two Wheeler Like Bajaj, TVS, Hero Honda, Mahindra, Honda, Hyundai, Battery Fitted Scooter, and mopeds.
+Babarpur is famous for naturopathy, Acupressure, Yoga Clinic, and automobile shops which includes Two Wheeler, Battery Fitted Scooter, and mopeds.